Mitre Corporation: Organization

-MITRE restructured research and development operations in mid 2020, forming MITRE Labs.
+MITRE restructured its research and engineering operations in mid 2020, forming MITRE Labs.
 Approximately half of MITRE's employees work under the unit, which seeks to "further extend the parent organization's impact across federally-funded research-and-development centers and with partners in academia and industry".

 The nonprofit foundation MITRE Engenuity (or simply Engenuity) was launched in 2019 "to collaborate with the private sector on solving industrywide problems with cyber defense" in collaboration with corporate partners.
 The foundation created the Center for Threat-Informed Defense that has 23 member organizations with cybersecurity teams, as of 2020, including Fujitsu and Microsoft.
 In September 2020, Engenuity's Center for Threat-Informed Defense and partners launched the Adversary Emulation Library, a GitHub-hosted project providing downloadable emulation plans to network security groups at no cost.
 The library's first plan was focused on the prominent cybercrime group FIN6.
 MITRE had previously released emulation plans for the Chinese and Russian hacker groups Advanced Persistent Threat (APT) 3 and APT29 in 2017 and 2020, respectively.
 In March 2021, Engenuity created the MITRE ATT&CK Defender training program to educate and certify cybersecurity professionals.